ArpitAswal/TaskTracker/README.md

 📋 **Task Management:**  Tasks are organized into two categories using TabBar and TabBarView.
 Users can navigate between tabs via swiping or tab selection.

-- Pending Tasks: Displays tasks yet to be completed.
+- ***Pending Tasks:*** Displays tasks that are not yet completed and still active based on their end date.

-- Completed Tasks: Lists tasks marked as done.
+- ***Completed Tasks:*** Shows all tasks marked as finished.

-- Create, Read, Update, Delete (CRUD) Tasks
+- ***Create, Read, Update, Delete (CRUD) Tasks:*** Users can manage tasks completely through an intuitive UI

-- Task Scheduling with Start/End Dates
+- ***Task Progress Visualization:*** Users can monitor their task completion percentage directly from the Profile Screen.

-- Task Completion Tracking
+✏️ **Adding/Updating Tasks :** While creating or editing a task, users are required to fill in the following:

-- Task Progress Visualization
+- What are you planning? — Enter a concise title or name for the task.

-✏️ **Adding/Updating Tasks :** Users can add new or edit previous tasks by providing the following details:
+- Write a task description — Add any details necessary to describe the task.

-- Title: The name of the task.
+- Start Date — The date when the task should begin.

-- Description: Details about the task.
+- End Date — The deadline or due date for the task.

-- Start Date: The date when the task begins.
+- Specific Hour Reminder (Optional) — Enable a checkbox and select a specific hour if the user wants a notification for this task at a particular time.

-- End Date: The date when the task should end.
+🛠️ **How to Perform Task CRUD Operations :**

-- Each task comes with three management options:
+✅ ***Add Task:*** Tap the Floating Action Button (FAB) on the main screen to open the task creation form.

-- Edit Task: Slide from left to right to modify task details.
+✏️ ***Edit Task:*** Slide the task card from left to right to open the edit screen and modify task details.

-- Delete Task: Slide from right to left to remove the task.
+🗑️ ***Delete Task:*** Slide the task card from right to left to delete the task permanently.

-- Mark as Done: Mark pending tasks as completed.
+✔️ ***Mark as Done:*** Slide the task card from right to left and tap the "Mark as Done" button to complete the task.

 🎨 **UI/UX**
 - Dark/Light Theme Support